3.4.1. Rules for drawing buildings

 Draw passageways between the buildings as separate polygons:

 We recommend drawing truss structures that taper towards the top (such as cellular towers) using three or more building polygons of various heights (see the drawing on the left).
-In this case their appearance on the map will more closely resemble the actual structure (see the drawing on the right):
+That way they will actually better resemble the real thing on the map (right picture):

 When drawing internal polygons, follow 2.7.2.
 Rules for using internal polygons.

-When drawing buildings, follow 2.7.1.
-General rules for drawing polygonal items
+When drawing buildings, follow these rules: 2.7.1.
+General rules for drawing polygonal items.

 Use one model per building.

 — Sections of terrain